 The subject line of your email is the most important text in the newsletter as it is the first thing your recipient reads.
-It is the subject line together with the sender that determines whether your contacts will open the email at all.
 Here are some tips on how you can get more people to open your emails.

 Since the sender plus the subject line is what determines whether you open an email or not, it is important to choose a good sender as well.